brenner-tobias/ha-addons/cloudflared/DOCS.md

 Cloudflare Teams, their Zero Trust platform to further secure your Home Assistant connection.

-**To use this add-on you have to own a domain name (e.g. example.com) and use the DNS servers of cloudflare.**
+**To use this add-on, you have to own a domain name (e.g. example.com) and use the DNS servers of Cloudflare.**

 ## Installation

-The installation of this add-on is pretty straightforward but requires some prerequisites and a manual step at the first set-up:
+The installation of this add-on is pretty straightforward but requires some prerequisites and a manual step at the first set-up.

+**Before starting, please make sure to remove all other add-ons or configuration entries handling SSL certificates, domain names and so on (e.g. DuckDNS) and restart your HomeAssistant instance.**

 1. (Optional if you don't yet have a working Cloudflare set-up):
    Get a domain name and set-up Cloudflare.
 See section